GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 Furthermore, the third task of the #acr("DCASE") challenge proposes a yearly competition around designing the best #acr("SSL") system.
 For the 2024 edition of #acr("DCASE"), the target dataset was STARSS23 @shimada_starss23_nodate, introduced at the NeurIPS 2023 conference.

+#gaet[An important difference with the source paper is that I always use the same room ($T_60$, size, ...)]

 The microphone array described in @sec:ssl:multi_source:mic_array, comprising $n_m=4$, sensors and $n_s$ speech sources get randomly positioned in the room.
 Such a choice has lead to challenging samples were multiple targets share very similar #acr("DoA") angles from the agent's point of view. #gaet[is this the right word ?]
 The resulting #acr("RIR") filters get computed to account for the reverberation properties of the room.
 Then, each source outputs a clean speech signal randomly chosen from the LibriSpeech @noauthor_librispeech_nodate dataset.
 The simulator computes the resulting listened signals at each microphone of the array.
 Such signals last around 10 seconds.

+#gaet[
+  Should we talk about train/val/test splits ?
+This could also be put in the "training" paragraph of the "method" ]

 *Source-wise simulation and late mixing.*
 In practice, the sources are not placed simultaneously in the room.